Deltora Quest (TV series): Characters

-At the beginning of the series, Fallow is the Shadow Lord's advisor who rules Deltora from the capital city of Del and regularly communicates with his master in the Shadowlands.
-He sends out other minions to find the companions when they begin to recover the gems, and the Shadow Lord becomes displeased with his lack of progress, frequently threatening him.
+Fallow is the Shadow Lord's advisor, who rules Deltora from the capital city of Del and regularly communicates with his master in the Shadowlands.
+He sends out other minions to find the companions when they begin to recover the gems, while the Shadow Lord threatens him after becoming displeased with his lack of progress.
 He eventually captures Lief's parents, but is unable to get any information from them.
-Despite his efforts, the companions succeed in their quest, and eventually return to Del, where he leads the attempt to stop them, but fails.
+Despite his efforts, the companions succeed in their quest and eventually return to Del, where he unsuccessfully leads the attempt to stop them.
 He dislikes Dain, who attempts to steal his position.